Forkhead box d1

 Forkhead box D1 is a protein that in humans is encoded by the FOXD1 gene.
 Forkhead d1 is a kidney expressed transcription factor maps at the chromosome 5 at position 5q12—q13, identified in Drosophila forkhead protein and mammalian HNF3 transcription factor.
-The name of was derived from two spiked head structures in the embryos of Drosophila forkhead mutant.
-It belong to transcription factor family that displays remarkable functional diversity and involved in a wide variety of biological processes.
+The name of the protein was derived from two spiked head structures in the embryos of Drosophila forkhead mutant.
+It belongs to the transcription factor family, that displays remarkable functional diversity and is involved in a wide variety of biological processes.
 The most commonly used synonyms for Forkhead D1 are, FOX D1, FREAC-4 and BF2.

 Structure

 The Forkhead domain in FOXD1 is distinctive from other members of the same family except, FREAC-9 also known as FOXD2.
 The amino acid sequence of the DNA binding forkhead motif of FREAC-4 is similar to FREAC-9, except 12 substitution are present at the nucleotide level.
 The DNA binding domain is winged helix consist of around 100 amino acids, has four helices and two stranded beta-sheets, the sequence extends from nucleotide 2521 to 4792.
 This gene is estimated to be approximately 2.5 kilo base pairs and, most likely introns less.
-The motif at NH2 terminal part is highly acidic and rich in prolines at COOH terminal, this is similar to the transcription factor UBF and WT-1.
+The motif at NH2-terminal part is highly acidic and rich in prolines at COOH terminal, this is similar to the transcription factor UBF and WT-1.
 It is indicated in cotransfection experiments, that the tumour suppressor gene p53 and WT-1 are potential regulators of FREAC-4.
 FOXD1 is expressed by two kidney derived cell line COS 7 and 293 cells.
 It also has high degree of sequence similarity with FOXD1 found by cloned mouse cDNA.